Getty House: Mayor's residence

 The house became the official residence for the mayor of Los Angeles.
 Mayor Tom Bradley was the first to move into the house at the beginning of his second term in 1977, and resided there until leaving office in 1993.
 However, his two immediate successors opted not to move into the house, so it was unoccupied between 1993 and 2005.
 Mayor Richard Riordan (1993–2001) resided at his house in Brentwood.
 Mayor James Hahn (2001–2005) lived in San Pedro so his children could be near their mother's residence.

 After his election in 2005, Mayor Antonio Villaraigosa announced that he and his family would live in the house on at least a part-time basis, alternating between it and their existing home in the Mt.
 Washington district on the Northeast side.
 However, in September 2005, Villaraigosa decided that he would move into the house full-time, becoming the second mayor to reside there.
-In June 2007, Villaraigosa and his wife, Corina, announced that they were separating, and he would temporarily move out of the Getty House, with his wife and children to continue residing there during the separation.
+In June 2007, Villaraigosa and his wife, Corina, announced that they were separating, and he would temporarily move out of the Getty House, while his wife and children continued to reside there during the separation.

 In 2013, newly elected mayor Eric Garcetti announced that he, his wife, Amy Wakeland, and their daughter Maya, would move into the house.

 After the 2022 election, mayor Karen Bass moved into the house in January 2023.
+On Sunday morning, April 21, 2024, a person broke a window and entered Mayor Bass' residence.
+The mayor and her family were unharmed.
+The suspect was apprehended.